ACatThatPrograms/eth-adapter/README.md

 **Install/USE YARN**

 Due to npx's weirdness around 'cwd', yarn has been kinder to this somewhat odd transpiling process.
-To use this package you will need yarn for now until I dive back int and see what I can do on supporting npx.
+To use this package you will need yarn for now until I dive back in and see what I can do on supporting npx.
+My apologies for the inconvenience and I welcome a PR on it.

 ### The rest of the steps: